AntoineLevyy/holiday_planner/README.md

 https://holiday-plan.streamlit.app/

 Functionalities:
+- Find activities for your upcoming trip.
+- View their location on a map.
-- Find activities for your upcoming trip, add them to your calendar and refine the proposed list of activities.
+- Add them to your calendar and refine the proposed list of activities.
 - Access the weather forecast for your destination.

 Tools: